AKASHNEGI-github/MCA-Notes/OOP.md

 - Even very big software can be easily written and managed easily using OOPs.

 ### Why OOP is so popular
-OOP programming paradigm is considered as a better style of programming.
-Not only it helps in writing a complex piece of code easily, but it also allows users to handle and maintain them easily as well.
-Not only that, the main pillar of OOP - Data Abstraction, Encapsulation, Inheritance, and Polymorphism, makes it easy for programmers to solve complex scenarios.
+OOP programming paradigm is considered as a better style of programming because it helps in writing a complex piece of code easily and it also allows users to handle and maintain them easily as well.
+The main pillar of OOP - Data Abstraction, Encapsulation, Inheritance, and Polymorphism, makes it easy for programmers to solve complex scenarios.
 As a result of these, OOP is so popular.

 ### What are the advantages of using OOP
+The advantages of OOP are -
 - OOP is very helpful in solving very complex problems.
 - Highly complex programs can be created, handled, and maintained easily using object-oriented programming.
 - OOP promotes code reuse, thereby reducing redundancy.